-Some parts of OTP has had limited VxWorks support, such as for example $erl_interface$.
-This support is now deprecated and has also been scheduled for removal in OTP 23.
+Some parts of OTP has had limited VxWorks support, such as for example erl\interface.
+This support is as of OTP 22 formally deprecated and has also been removed in OTP 23.

-Legacy parts of erl_interface
+Legacy parts of erl interface

-The old legacy erl_interface library (functions with prefix erl) is deprecated as of OTP 22.
-These parts of erl_interface has been informally deprecated for a very long time.
-You typically want to replace the usage of the erl_interface library with the use of the ei library which also is part of the erl_interface application.
-The old legacy erl interface library has also been scheduled for removal in OTP 23.
+The old legacy erl\interface library (functions with prefix erl\) is deprecated as of OTP 22.
+These parts of erl\interface has been informally deprecated for a very long time.
+You typically want to replace the usage of the erl\interface library with the use of the ei library which also is part of the erl\interface application.
+The old legacy erl\interface library has also been removed in OTP 23.